 Their belief that poverty can be ended is based on our understanding of scripture and the work of a creative, loving God.
 Established so that sponsoring churches and others ‘could respond to Christ’s command to care for all in need’.

 Their values are based on our understanding of relational theology, which asserts that human beings are called to have a special relationship with God and in turn to have a particular relationship with one another.

 They work for and with people of all faiths and none, where the need is greatest.

 Christian Aid is the official relief, development and advocacy agency of 41 sponsoring churches in Britain and Ireland.
-In 2016/17 we worked with 475 local, national and international partners in 37 countries.
-Christian Aid is also a founding member of ACT Alliance, a coalition of 146 churches and faith-based organisations working together in more than 100 countries.
+In 2016/17 they worked with 475 local, national and international partners in 37 countries.
+Christian Aid is also a founding member of ACT Alliance, a coalition of 146 churches and faith-based organisations working together in more than 100 countries.http://youtu.be/PoMpZGsKL3M

 Christian Aid has programmes working on topics as diverse as emergency response, accountability, peace-building, health, land rights, tax justice and helping communities adapt to climate change.